KSP-KOS/KOS/doc/source/commands/communication.rst

   5. Closes the uplink window.

 The message (its ``CONTENT``) will be a string.
 It is the job of the receiver to parse it into something useful (if needed).
-The message can be sent only if the active vessel has a home connection (see below).
+The message can be sent only if the active vessel's :global:`HOMECONNECTION` is connected.
+The message behaves in the same way as if it was sent from another vessel, except for :attr:`Message:SENDER` and :attr:`Message:HASSENDER` that indicate that the source is the KSC and not a vessel (see their reference for details).

 .. _connectivityManagers: